MvvmCross/MvvmCross/docs/_documentation/advanced/custom-data-binding.md

 #### MvxWithEventPropertyInfoTargetBinding

 This class is a subclass of [`MvxPropertyInfoTargetBinding`](#mvxpropertyinfotargetbinding), which is a shortcut to adding `TwoWay` bindings based on a specific event.
 Similarly to `MvxPropertyInfoTargetBinding` it uses the `PropertyInfo` to implement the `SetValue()` method.
 Additionally it implements the `SubscribeToEvents()` method, based on the assumption that there is an event which is called the same as the name of the property, postfixed with `Changed`.
-So if your property is called `MyProperty` it assumes that the corresponding event is called `MyPropertChanged`.
+So if your property is called `MyProperty` it assumes that the corresponding event is called `MyPropertyChanged`.

 #### MvxEventNameTargetBinding